techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=99
 (301)
 JDBC supports and models.

-a.
-Single-tier and two-tier
+A. Single-tier and two-tier

-b.
-Two-tier and three-tier
+B. Two-tier and three-tier

-c.
-Three-tier and four-tier
+C. Three-tier and four-tier

-d.
-None of the others
+D. None of the others

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: